Step 1.2: Engage Key Stakeholders

 - Reach out to your school district’s communications team

-- Develop communications materials and FAQs to help guide discussions
+- Develop accessible communications materials and FAQs to help guide discussions in collaboration with district communications staff and parent liaisons

-- Hold preliminary conversations to introduce stakeholders to your electric school bus project, understand their needs and concerns and identify challenges and opportunities
+- Hold preliminary conversations at various times to introduce stakeholders to your electric school bus project, understand their needs and concerns and identify challenges and opportunities

 - Assess how and when to involve different stakeholders going forward